Taking back control of our well-being

-In a time when everything seems totally out of control and our security is being rocked, many of us are searching for something solid that we can stand on.
+In seasons when everything seems out of control and our security is being rocked, many of us search for something solid that we can stand on.
 Is there anything we truly have control over?

 I believe that there definitely is!
 In the Hope Restored program, we talk a lot about having control over one’s own ESPM.
 These letters stand for our emotional, spiritual, physical and mental well-being.
 Why these four things?
 Because God says they are vitally important to him: